 The backbone of Operation UNITE is its 33-county anti-drug community coalitions.
 UNITE Coalitions work to implement education and treatment initiatives while supporting the investigative component within their counties.

-A coalition is a formal alliance of organizations, groups and agencies coming together for a common goal.
+A coalition is a formal alliance of organizations, groups, and agencies coming together for a common goal.
 Each entity retains its own identity, but all agree to help build a safe, healthy, and drug-free community.

 Local problems require local solutions.
 The first step is to acknowledge that your community does, indeed, have a drug problem.
 It is vital to provide consistent messages; address the community as a whole, as well as engage individuals.
 Brainstorm ways that during the course of your normal life you can impact community norms.
-(For example, a physician looks for ways to impact their patients and address the problem of addiction with their clients.)
+(For example, a physician looks for ways to impact their patients and address the problem of substance misuse with their clients.)